Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

 The total production cross sections, after integrating over the invariant mass region over the full kinematic region, for LHC energies are substantially large for the $ Z$-boson pair production process.
 These production cross sections have been given in the \tab{tab:tableZZ} up to NNLO+NNLL accuracy, along with the theory uncertainties due to the seven-point scale variations for different centre of mass energies of the incoming protons.
-We notice that for any given centre of mass energy, the cross sections increase while the uncertainties decrease as we go from LO to NLO, in the fixed order case.
-However, the uncertainties will increase from NLO to NNLO due to the gluon fusion channel opening up from the second order in perturbation theory, and hence new contributions will add up to the renormalization scale uncertainties.
-The gluon fluxes for the LHC energies near the $2 \mz$ region is quite large, and this gluon fusion channel contributes about $9.3\%$ of LO $Z$-boson pair production at $13.6$ TeV LHC energy.
-To systematically quantify the uncertainties in the perturbation theory, we define the second order cross section without this gluon fusion channel, and call it NNLO$_{q\bar{q}}$.
-The scale uncertainties in this total production cross sections, LO, NLO and NNLO$_{q\bar{q}}$ are found to systematically decrease from $4.24\%$ to $1.07\%$ for $13.6$ TeV LHC energy.
-This behaviour remains similar for other centre of mass energies.
-We notice a similar behaviour in the total production cross sections after the resummation has been performed i.e. the scale uncertainties decrease from $4.62\%$ to $1.42\%$, as we go from LO+LL to NNLO+NNLL.
-However, the NNLO+NNLL has a somewhat larger scale uncertainty compared to the one in NNLO.
+We notice that for any given centre of mass energy, the cross sections increase while the uncertainties decrease as we go from LO to NLO, in the fixed-order case.
+However, the uncertainties will increase from NLO to NNLO due to the gluon fusion channel opening up from the second-order in perturbation theory, and hence new contributions will add up to the renormalization scale uncertainties.
+The gluon fluxes for the LHC energies near the $2 \mz$ region are quite large, and this gluon fusion channel contributes about $9.3\%$ of LO $Z$-boson pair production at $13.6$ TeV LHC energy.
+To systematically quantify the uncertainties in the perturbation theory, we define the second-order cross section without this gluon fusion channel and call it NNLO$_{q\bar{q}}$.
+The scale uncertainties in the total production cross sections, LO, NLO and NNLO$_{q\bar{q}}$ are found to systematically decrease from $4.24\%$ to $1.07\%$ for $13.6$ TeV LHC energy.
+This behavior remains similar for other centre of mass energies.
+We notice a similar behavior in the total production cross sections after the resummation has been performed, i.e. the scale uncertainties decrease from $4.62\%$ to $1.42\%$, as we go from LO+LL to NNLO+NNLL.
+However, the NNLO$_{q\bar{q}}$+NNLL has a somewhat larger scale uncertainty compared to the one in NNLO$_{q\bar{q}}$.
 This is simply because of the definition of total production cross section where the invariant mass has been integrated out from $Q_{\rm min} = 2 \mz$ to $\sqrt{S}$.
-In the lower $Q$-region the contribution from other channels like $qg$-subprocess can not be ignored.
-However, with increasing $Q_{\rm min}$ in the total production cross-section, the scale uncertainties in NNLO+NNLL are expected to be smaller than those in NNLO, as evident from \fig{fig:match_ZZ_mu}.
+In the lower $Q$-region the contribution from other channels like $qg$-subprocess cannot be ignored.
+However, with increasing $Q_{\rm min}$ in the total production cross section, the scale uncertainties in NNLO$_{q\bar{q}}$+NNLL are expected to be smaller than those in NNLO$_{q\bar{q}}$, as evident from \fig{fig:match_ZZ_mu}.
 The NLO corrections for the gluon fusion channel, in the massless quark limit, are about $68\%$ of its LO for the current LHC energies \cite{Caola:2015psa}.
 The inclusion of massive top quark loops is found to increase this correction to about $73\%$ \cite{Agarwal:2024pod}.
-Finally, at this NNLO+NNLL accuracy in the perturbation theory, the NLO EW correction for $Z$-boson pair production also becomes important and they are found to be around $-6.2\%$, while the mixed NNLO QCD$\times$EW corrections \cite{Grazzini:2019jkl} are about $-5.7\% $ for $13$ TeV LHC.
+Finally, at this NNLO+NNLL accuracy in the perturbation theory, the NLO EW correction for $Z$-boson pair production also becomes important.
+The EW corrections are negative, and for total production, they are found to be around $-6.2\%$, while the mixed NNLO QCD$\times$EW corrections are about $-5.7\% $ for $13$ TeV LHC.
+For the invariant mass distribution, the EW corrections amount to $-15\%$ at $1$ TeV \cite{Grazzini:2019jkl}.
+Finally, the NNLO$+$NNLL results match well within the theoretical and experimental uncertainties to the ATLAS \cite{ATLAS:2017bcd} and CMS \cite{CMS:2017dzg} measurements of the $Z$-boson pair production cross section at $13$ TeV.
+The NNLO$+$NNLL enhances the NNLO cross section by $0.6 \%$ of NNLO at $13$ TeV.
+We also note that the uncertainties due to the non-perturbative PDFs are also important.
+These PDF uncertainties for the $q\bar{q}$ initiated DY processes are found to be about $3\%$ around the 1 TeV region \cite{Das:2022zie}.
+The $ZZ$ production process also takes place via $q\bar{q}$ initial states, and hence a similar PDF uncertainty is expected around $Q =1$ TeV.